-- Aircraft a fleet of five instrumented research aircraft will fly at different altitudes to measure cloud properties. - ARM Climate Research Facility, Darwin fully equipped with instruments for measuring cloud and other atmospheric properties, this permanent site provides a long-term record of continuous observational data.
-Measurements obtained from the other experiment components will complement this dataset to provide a detailed description of the tropical atmosphere. - Radiosondes (weather balloons) radiosondes will be launched every three hours from five surface sites arranged in a 200-km ring around the central experiment location in Darwin.
+- Aircraft a fleet of five instrumented research aircraft flew at different altitudes to measure cloud properties. - ARM Climate Research Facility, Darwin fully equipped with instruments for measuring cloud and other atmospheric properties, this permanent site provides a long-term record of continuous observational data.
+Measurements obtained from the other experiment components will complement this dataset to provide a detailed description of the tropical atmosphere. - Radiosondes (weather balloons) radiosondes were launched every three hours from five surface sites arranged in a 200-km ring around the central experiment location in Darwin.

-- Surface-based Instruments additional ground sites equipped with passive instrumentation and lightning detection systems will measure turbulent and radiant energy exchange between land and the atmosphere.
-In addition, radars will return profiles of cloud properties and wind speed, and provide 3-dimensional distributions of precipitation for daily mission planning and analysis. - Ship the Southern Surveyor research vessel will be equipped with a full complement of surface-based instrumentation for measuring atmospheric properties.
-The ship will also serve as one of the locations for launching radiosondes (weather balloons), as well as a surface site for measuring energy fluxes.
+- Surface-based Instruments additional ground sites equipped with passive instrumentation and lightning detection systems measured turbulent and radiant energy exchange between land and the atmosphere.
+In addition, radars were used to return profiles of cloud properties and wind speed, and provide 3-dimensional distributions of precipitation for daily mission planning and analysis. - Ship the Southern Surveyor research vessel was equipped with a full complement of surface-based instrumentation for measuring atmospheric properties.
+The ship also served as one of the locations for launching radiosondes (weather balloons), as well as a surface site for measuring energy fluxes.